LibreCAD/docs/ref/toolbars.rst

     "Option Item", "Icon", "Description"
     "Scale", , "Displays the scale of the drawing based on its size and the paper size selected in :ref:`Drawing Preferences <draw-prefs>`.
 It is also possible to adjust the scale to a specific value to a value in the drop down  list or enter a custom values separated by the colon (:).
 Checking the *fixed* checkbox locks the scale to the set value."
+    "Apply Print Scale to line width", |icon01|, "When enabled, line width is scaled on reduced drawings (drawings reduced in size to fit a smaller page)."
-    "Toggle Black/White", |icon01|, "Toggles the colors of all entities from color to black/white."
+    "Toggle Black/White", |icon02|, "Toggles the colors of all entities from color to black/white."
-    "Center to page", |icon02|, "Centers the drawing to the paper size selected in *Drawing Preferences*."
+    "Center to page", |icon03|, "Centers the drawing to the paper size selected in *Drawing Preferences*."
-    "Fit to page", |icon03|, "Fits the drawing to the paper size selected."
+    "Fit to page", |icon04|, "Fits the drawing to the paper size selected.
+(Not available when ”fixed” is selected.)"
-    "Multipages", |icon04|, "Determines the number of pages needed to print the drawing based on the defined scale and the paper size selected in *Drawing Preferences*."
+    "Multipages", |icon05|, "Determines the number of pages needed to print the drawing based on the defined scale and the paper size selected in *Drawing Preferences*."

 .. _blk-insert-toolopt: